Central (on-prem) Install

 /OK

-to enable the changes and check that the Digma UI is not showing any connection errors.
+to enable the changes and check that the Digma UI is not indicating any connection errors.